+Our purpose and values are the foundation of our success.
+Our purpose is to build trust in society and solve important problems, and our values help us deliver on that purpose.
 Our purpose reflects 'why' we do what we do, and our strategy provides us with the 'what' we do.
 'How' we deliver our purpose and strategy is driven by our culture, values and behaviours.
-This forms the foundation of our System of Quality Management (SoQM) and permeates how we operate, including guiding our leadership actions, and how we build trust in how we do business, with each other and in our communities.
+This forms the foundation of our system of quality management and permeates how we operate, including guiding our leadership actions, and how we build trust in what matters - how we do business, with each other and in our communities.